Brain natriuretic peptide 32: Factors that affect the typical range

+BNP is cleared by binding to natriuretic peptide receptors (NPRs) and neutral endopeptidase (NEP).
+Less than 5% of BNP is cleared renally.
+NT-proBNP is the inactive molecule resulting from cleavage of the prohormone Pro-BNP and is reliant solely on the kidney for excretion.
+The "Achilles' heel" of the NT-proBNP biomarker is the overlap in kidney disease in the heart failure patient population: kidney disease patients remove NT-proBNP slower than usual, making an elevated value hard to interpret.

 When interpreting an elevated BNP level, values may be elevated due to factors other than heart failure.
 Lower levels are often seen in obese patients.
 Higher levels are seen in those with renal disease, in the absence of heart failure.

 Therapeutic application

 Recombinant BNP, nesiritide, has been suggested as a treatment for decompensated heart failure.
 However, a clinical trial failed to show a benefit of nesiritide in patients with acute decompensated heart failure.
 Blockade of neprilysin, a protease known to degrade members of the natriuretic peptide family, has also been suggested as a possible treatment for heart failure.
 Dual administration of neprilysin inhibitors and angiotensin receptor blockers has been shown to be advantageous to ACE inhibitors, the current first-line therapy, in multiple settings.